-The CV writing tips to follow will show you how to improve your CV (Curriculum Vitae) & help your CV writing.
+CV writing tips to show you how to improve your CV.
+Also to make your CV stand out.

-Your CV (Curriculum Vitae) should make an employer want to meet you in person.
 Your CV is your first step to getting the job that you really want.
-Most employers review a CV in 5-10 seconds, then move on to the next CV.
+So your CV should make an employer want to meet you in person.
+Most employers review a CV in 10 seconds, then move on to the next CV.

-- Your CV must reflect the image that matches the salary you are seeking.
+- Your CV must reflect the image that matches your salary expectations.

-- Your strengths need to clearly stand out at the start of your CV.
+- Highlight your strengths at the start of your CV.

 - Be descriptive.